Michael Carcone: Professional

 Showing offensive capabilities, Carcone was a regular top six forward with the Comets, before he was traded during the 2018–19 season by the Canucks to the Toronto Maple Leafs in exchange for Josh Leivo on December 4, 2018.
-He was assigned directly join the Maple Leafs AHL affiliate, the Toronto Marlies, and posted a combined best of 44 points through 62 regular season games.
+He was assigned to the Maple Leafs' AHL affiliate, the Toronto Marlies, and posted a combined best of 44 points through 62 regular season games.

 As a pending restricted free agent with the Maple Leafs in the following off-season, Carcone was traded for the second time in his career, joining the Ottawa Senators in a six-player trade on July 1, 2019.
-He was then signed to a two-year, two-way contract with the Senators on July 16, 2019.

-In the 2019–20 season, after attending the Senators training camp, Carcone was assigned to the Belleville Senators of the AHL for the duration of the pandemic affected and shortened campaign posting 27 points in 59 games.
+He was then signed to a two-year, two-way contract with the Senators on July 16.
+In the 2019–20 season, after attending the Senators' training camp, Carcone was assigned to the Belleville Senators of the AHL for the duration of the pandemic affected and shortened campaign posting 27 points in 59 games.